IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-axis-gridlines.md

 All $ProductName$ charts include built-in capability to modify appearance of axis lines as well as frequency of major/minor gridlines and tickmarks that are rendered on the X-Axis and Y-Axis.

-> NOTE: the following examples applied to `XamCategoryChart` as well as `XamFinancialChart` controls.
+> NOTE: the following examples can be applied to `XamCategoryChart` as well as `XamFinancialChart` controls.

 Axis major gridlines are long lines that extend horizontally along the Y-Axis or vertically along the X-Axis from locations of axis labels, and they render through the plot area of the chart.
 Axis minor gridlines are lines that render between axis major gridlines.